neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/action-buttons.md

 ![Screenshot button](/docs/assets/images/screenshot.png)

-Use the **Screenshot** button to make a screenshot of the [main panel](/docs/user-interface/main-panel/).
+Use the **Screenshot** button to make a screenshot of the visualization of a network.
 The screenshot will be downloaded in a PNG file.
 To make a high-resolution screenshot, the use of the stand-alone version of VOSviewer is recommended.

 ## Dark user interface